hgcl/clara-le/pages/posts/my-quest-for-true-small-caps.md

 Let's dive into the details:

 - `font-display: swap` means that the block time is short for an infinite swap period.
 Your computer might take a tiny moment to load your small caps.
 This line of code avoids having a blank space where your small caps should be during that time.
-- `unicode-range: U+000-2AF` loads the IPA Extensions Unicode range only—that's where the small caps are.
+- `unicode-range: U+000-2AF` loads the IPA Extensions Unicode range only — that's where the small caps are.

 And that's how I managed to set up true small caps on my website.